GraemeBradbury/animated-potato/Growth/Experiments.md

 * Sketch Notes - abandoned this as I found I would regularly get distracted by the drawing and art techniques rather than staying focused on the subject.

 * Directed talks - Found that giving talks to groups of people (small or large) had no noticeable effect on retention.
 Exception when dealing with more live feedback and conversation.
-Chats between people rather than "sage on stage" talks seemed to help all more.
+Chats between people rather than "sage on stage" talks seemed to help.
 Currently trying out a slack group/channels setup to have asynchronous discussions for learning.

 ##No-Decisions
 * Use followupthen.com to email myself the notes I write for future review.
 Once it had happened a couple of times, it became natural to just sit and read the email and then bounce it for the next time period.
 No excuses or delays just did it.